Aron-HD/CMS-Bot/README.md

 - cms_batch_actions.py

-Started developing batch functionality - running into issues with interacting with table objects as have to match text (no ids or names).
+Started developing batch functionality.

+- ~~ran into issues with interacting with table objects as have to match text (no ids or names)~~ **solved**
+- difficulty locating correct tick boxes as they have all have unique IDs

 ### Improvements